 - Moderate drinking is considered one drink per day for women and up to two drinks per day for men.

-- Binge drinking is consumption that causes blood alcohol concentration to reach 0.08 g/dL.
+- Binge drinking refers to consumption that causes the blood alcohol concentration to reach 0.08 g/dL.

 - Women are considered to be at low risk of developing alcohol use disorder (AUD) if they consume fewer than four drinks in 1 day and fewer than eight drinks per week; men are considered at low risk for AUD if they consume fewer than five drinks in 1 day and fewer than 15 drinks per week.
 For symptoms of AUD, see Criteria for Diagnosis.